everii-Group/mocoapp-api-docs/README.md

 # Moco API Documentation

-This is the official API documentation for mocoapp.com.
+This is the official API documentation for mocoapp.com (👉 [we are hiring](https://www.mocoapp.com/unternehmen/jobs)).

 <!-- TOC depthfrom:2 -->